msjimc/RunningWindowsProgramsOnLinux/elementaryOS.md

 Finally ```Wine``` was installed using:

-> sudo apt install --install-recommends wine-stable
+> sudo apt install --install-recommends winehq-stable

 Check the version with: